brenm6/EvaluationCPIMigrationExcel/Readme.md

 ## Performance

-The tool uses the `line_profiler` decorator for performance monitoring.
+The tool can use the `line_profiler` decorator for performance monitoring (optional).
 Processing time varies based on:
 - Number of integration scenarios
 - Complexity of rules
 - File size